 This girl was Harriet M. Palmer, called Hattie Palmer.
 She is now Mrs. E.G. Crabbe of Corpus Christi, Texas.
 Her colored schoolmate became a noted teacher of colored people and married Clement Morgan, a colored lawyer of Cambridge, Mass., where they live in comfort doing much good and are a credit to their race.
 When John M. Palmer died Gertrude Wright sent a wealth of flowers asking that they might be placed on his coffin.

-Gertrude Wright not only became the first black graduate of Springfield High School, she ranked third academically in the class of 1877.
-The June 16, 1877 Daily Illinois State Journal took note of her achievement.
+Gertrude Wright not only was the first Black graduate of Springfield High School, she ranked third academically in the class of 1877.
+The June 16, 1877, Illinois State Journal took note of her achievement.

 HIGH SCHOOL COMMENCEMENT EXERCISES, ETC — The Anniversary and Commencement exercises of the Springfield High School take place at the First Presbyterian Church, commencing at nine o’clock this morning.
 The graduating class is a large one, numbering twenty-eight, and additional interest attaches to it from the fact third in rank among the twenty-eight is Miss Gertrude Wright, a young colored girl, whose percentage of excellence in scholarship exceeds that of all graduates of former years.
 This is the first instance in Springfield, and believed to be the first in Illinois, where a colored girl graduated at a public school.
 Her superiority in scholarship is attested by State Superintendent Etter, as one of the examiners, and County Superintendent Rourke, one of the school board.
 The members of the graduating class all attained high grades in scholarship, higher than usual.
 The commencement exercises will therefore be the more interesting.
 All interested in the High School and popular education should attend.